SFULibrary/islandora_datastream_crud/README.md

 * `--content_model`: Lets you specify a content model PID.
 * `--solr_query`: A raw Solr query.
 For example, `--solr_query=*:*` will retrieve all the PIDs in your repository. `--solr_query=dc.title:foo` will retrieve all the PIDs of objects that have the string 'foo' in their DC title fields.

 The `--collection`, `--content_model`, `--namespace`, and `--solr_query` options, if present, are ANDed together, so you can, for example, retrieve PIDs of objects that have a specific namespace with a collection.
-If the --solr_query option is used, it overrides --content_model, --namespace, and --collection.
+If the `--solr_query` option is used, it overrides `--content_model'`, `--namespace`, and `--collection`.

 You typically save the fetched PIDs to a PID file, whose path is specified using the `--pid_file` option.
 See 'The PID file' section below for more information.

 ## Workflows

-A general workflow when using this module is:
+The general workflow when using this module is:

 1. Fetch some PIDs from Islandora.
 2. Fetch a specific datastream from each of the objects identified by your PIDs (this saves the datastream content in a set of files, one per datasteram).